 Benchmarking Money Manager Performance: Issues and Evidence

-Academic and practitioner research yields a proliferation of methods using size and value/growth attributes or factors to evaluate portfolio performance.
-We assess the relative merits of several of the most widely-used procedures, including variants of matched-characteristic benchmark portfolios and time-series return regressions, by applying them to a sample of active money managers and passive indexes.
+Academic and practitioner research evaluates portfolio performance using size and value/growth attributes or factors.
+We assess the merits of popular evaluation procedures based on matched-characteristic benchmark portfolios or time-series return regressions by applying them to a sample of active money managers and passive indexes.
 Estimated abnormal returns display large variation across approaches.
-The benchmarks most widely used in academic research - attribute-matched portfolios from independent sorts, the conventional three-factor time series model, and cross-sectional regressions of returns on stock characteristics - have poor ability to track returns.
-Simple alterations are provided that improve the performance of the methods.
+The benchmarks typically used in academic research-attribute-matched portfolios from independent sorts, the three-factor time-series model, and cross-sectional regressions of returns on stock characteristics-track returns poorly.
+Some simple alterations improve the performance of these methods.

 Suggested Citation: Suggested Citation